Viva Piñata (TV series): Home media

 Two episodes, "Chewnicorn in the Garden" and "Horstachio of a Different Color", were released for free download on the Xbox Live Marketplace as sneak peeks prior to the show's release.
 "Horstachio of a Different Color" was also featured on a bonus disc included with the Special Edition version of the Viva Piñata game.

 Shout!
 Factory released two DVD volumes for Viva Piñata.
 The first, The Piñatas Must Be Crazy And Other Stories, was released in February 2009 and contains episodes 1-5.

-"The Ghost Show," an internet radio show, usually shows various clips from episodes during the weekly broadcasts.
+International broadcast

+In April 2007, the series was already airing on France 3 (France) and RTL2 (Germany), and had been pre-sold to Mediaset (Italy), TV2 (Denmark), MTV3 (Finland) and Momo Kids (Taiwan).
+In October, the series would see additional pre-sales to TV3 (New Zealand), Animax (South Korea), Kids Central (Singapore), Canal J (France), Nickelodeon (UK, Netherlands, Spain, Australia & New Zealand), NRK (Norway), SIC (Portugal), and Children's Channel (Israel).